mpcal/shashki-ai/README.md

 extend anything.
 And when done, don't forget to send a PR!

-The code is based on the classic [Negamax](https://en.wikipedia.org/wiki/Negamax) algorithm with alpha-beta pruning, or in other words an efficient version of [Minimiax search](https://en.wikipedia.org/wiki/Minimax).
+The code is based on the classic [Negamax](https://en.wikipedia.org/wiki/Negamax) algorithm with alpha-beta pruning, or in other words an efficient version of [Minimax search](https://en.wikipedia.org/wiki/Minimax).
 Negamax and Minimax are equivalent in terms of their results however Negamax takes only about the square root of the time a Minimax search would.
 There's a large number of other optimizations such as move